root-project/web/primer/index.md

 Basically all books about statistical methods provide a complete treatment of the aforementioned topics.

 [^4]: "Monte Carlo" simulation means that random numbers play a role here which is as crucial as in games of pure chance in the Casino of Monte Carlo.

 # File I/O and Data Analysis

 ## Storing ROOT Objects

-ROOT offers the possibility to write instances of classes on disk, into a ROOT file (see the `TFile` class for more details).
+ROOT offers the possibility to write instances of classes on disk, into a ROOT file (see the {% include ref class="TFile" %} class for more details).
 One says that the object is made "persistent" by storing it on disk.
 When reading the file back, the object is reconstructed in memory.
 The requirement to be satisfied to perform I/O of instances